KaiPereira/build-a-devboard/JOURNAL.md

 ![Pasted image 20250925103109.png](journal/Pasted%20image%2020250925103109.png)

 Now we have all of our power decoupling.
-We also need to connect GND to the SoC, this is pretty self-explanatory, but it allows power to actually flow properly.
+We also need to connect GND to the SoC, this is pretty self-explanatory, but it allows power to actually flow properly in our PCB.

 ![Pasted image 20250925103224.png](journal/Pasted%20image%2020250925103224.png)

 ## Working on USB-C

 We have our power decoupling, but we don't actually have a power source yet or a way to program our devboard yet, so let's do that now.
-I'm going to be using USB-C because it's standard, fast and I kind of want to add a motor driver to my board for fun!
+I'm going to be using USB-C because it's standard and fast!

 So tap "a", type in whatever receptacle you want, and add it in.
 Make sure you pick "receptacle" and not plug because a plug would plug into your laptop instead of having a cable plug into it.